DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 script functions:

-1. Plotting intact kmers for visualising sequence content of rearrangement : Genome position of intact kmers were round off to the nearest multiple of value as indicated by the y flag, and only kmers with unqiue genome position information were plotted <sup> 5 </sup>.
+1. Plotting intact kmers for visualising sequence content of rearrangement; only kmers with unqiue genome position information were plotted <sup> 5 </sup>.

 output files: